ygautomo/02-NodeJS-Master-Class/Apps 01 -- RESTful API/template.md

 that it has been called in a way that satisfies the assumptions.
 The last two lines of the docstring of findRoot describe the guarantees that the implementation of the function must meet.

+doc string

+def findRoot(x, power, epsilon):
+"""Assumes x and epsilon int or float, power an int, epsilon > 0 & power >= 1
+Returns float y such that y**power is within epsilon of x.
+If such a float does not exist, it returns None"""